Sporting

 The Vizsla dog breed is generally healthy, with a high life expectancy.

-The typical lifespan is around 12 to 15 years, which is pretty long in dog years!
+The typical lifespan is around 12 to 15 years, which is pretty long compared to other dogs!

 As with all dog breeds, Vizslas thrive on high-quality food – whether it’s home-prepared or commercially made.